-Meanwhile, my toddler didn’t attempt to get the block back.
-When kids take toys from him, he typically assumes a carefree attitude of, “Sure, go ahead,” or “Let me find another block.”
+Meanwhile, my toddler didn’t try to get the block back.
+When kids take toys from him, he assumes a carefree attitude of, “Sure, go ahead,” or “Let me find another block.”
 (Where is this carefree attitude when he’s making demands at home?
 Hmm…)

 In other words, I want him to be assertive and stand up for what’s important to him.

-But I want him to know we don’t always have to share our things, and that if we’re not done with something just yet, it’s fine to hold on to an item a bit longer until we’re ready to part with it.
+But I want him to know we don’t always have to share our things.
+And if we’re not done with something just yet, it’s fine to hold on to an item a bit longer until we’re ready to let it go.

 So when another child takes a toy, I follow these steps to teach him to be more assertive:

 At home and among adults, my toddler has zero problem with letting us know of his demands.
-And even then, we don’t downplay or dismiss his desires or emotions, and instead acknowledge them first.
+And even then, we don’t dismiss his emotions, and instead acknowledge them first.
 We want him to voice what he wants and acknowledge and respect that he has wants, even if they’re not always met.